garrett-lam/scRNAseq_filterQC/README.md

 ___Important Notes___:
  - The environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored).
  - You may encounter issues with setting up the environments on Datahub.
 If this is the case, we highly recommend you clone the repo and set up the environment on a local macOS/Linux machine.
 That being said, the following special steps are needed to get things to work on Datahub:
     - If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.` when calling `conda activate cse185`, follow the onscreen directions by running `conda init bash` (that is the shell used on Datahub) and closing/restarting your shell.
-Then, instead of calling `conda activate cse185`, call `source activate cse185` to activate the environment.
+Then, instead of calling `conda activate cse185`, call `source activate cse185` to activate the environment. _We recommend using `conda` on Datahub_.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: